themgoncalves/react-adventure-pattern-proposal/README.md

 ## Introduction

-  **React.js** introduced a new way to create _modern web applications_ by giving the developers power to code in a very concise and declarative way, besides its short learning curve.
+  **React** introduced a new way to create _modern web applications_ by giving the developers power to code in a very concise and declarative way, on top of a short learning curve.

   Due to its popularity over the years, you can find with easy many articles about [code pattern](https://www.google.com/search?q=react+code+pattern+&oq=react+code+pattern) and even greats [JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react) to follow, **and it's great!**

-  But when it comes to _project design_, **there's a real struggle to find or create one that provides scalability and enforces a development contract between developers**, after all, whenever a new developer joins the team, another structure pattern might happen and will happen if he/she  does not understand its project structure.
+  But when it comes to _project design_, **there's a real struggle to find or create one that provides scalability, maintainability and enforces a development contract between developers**, after all, whenever a new developer joins the team, another structure pattern might happen and will happen if he/she  does not understand its project structure.

-  And the result of that?
+  The result of that?
 A real mess over time.

   For this reason we created the `Adventure Design Proposal` in order to provide a **understandable, reliable, maintainable and scalable environment over time**.